Bio:

 became more widely known.
 It is now a (very) minor collectable.

-There are two more Funky Junction tracks on another Leo Muller LP but they are
+There are more Funky Junction tracks (some uncredited) on two other Leo Muller

-thought to have been recorded by a completely different, unknown lineup.
+productions but these are thought to have been recorded by a completely different,

-This album consists of 8 Gladys Knight & The Pips tracks plus two funky instrumental tracks by Funky Junction, "Roads End" (funky drum breaks) and "Talkin Trash" (a slow funk).
+Despite it's misleading title, this album consists of eight Gladys Knight & The Pips covers recorded by an uncredited group, plus two funky instrumental tracks credited to Funky Junction, "Roads End" (funky drum breaks) and "Talkin Trash" (a slow funk).
 Both are Leo Muller originals.
-It is unknown if they were recorded by the same lineup of Funky Junction as on the previous LP, but it seems unlikely -- by 1975, Thin Lizzy's career had really taken off.
+It seems very unlikely that these tracks were recorded by the Thin Lizzy version of Funky Junction.
+Lizzy's career had really taken off by 1975 and it's unlikely they'd have needed the work.
+More importantly, it is likely that both these tracks already appeared on another Stereo Gold Award LP released back in 1971 (see below).